TIBHannover/oersi-setup/doc/DEVELOPMENT.md

 ## Development Setup

-Will be documented soon - until then if you have any questions please contact incoming+oersi-oersi-setup-16999502-issue-@incoming.gitlab.com
+Will be documented soon - until then if you have any questions please contact us (see [CONTRIBUTING](../CONTRIBUTING.md))

 ## Changes to the oer index (elasticsearch)